Bronze and Iron Age in Azerbaijan: Late Bronze – Iron Age

 Gray and black ceramic fragments dated the end of the second millennium and the beginning of the first millennium BC were found in Karabakhlar Govurgalasi (Nakhchivan).

 Emil Rösler found an old man's skeleton, a bronze bird figure, a knife, 2 rings, a gold bead, a gold plaque, and a bead made from agate in Khojaly from a stone box grave.
 The name of the Assyrian ruler Adadnirari was mentioned on the bead made from agate.
 This proved that cultural and economic relations have been established with other countries since that time.

 The ship drawings depicting the Gobustan rocks showed that there were water and road trade links with the countries of front Asia and the Middle East during this period.

-Necropolis with gold and bronze jewelry, remains of ceramic dishes were unearthed by archaeologists in 2018 in the Ganja-Gazakh region associated with Khodjaly-Gadabay culture of the late Bronze Age era.
+Necropolis with gold and bronze jewelry, remains of ceramic dishes were unearthed by archaeologists in 2018 in the Ganja-Gazakh region associated with Khojaly–Gadabay culture of the late Bronze Age era.

+In July 2024, discovery of the 3.500 year-old dining room with lots of ceramic remains was announced in Tava Tepe in Agstafa by the archaeologists from the University of Catania and the National Academy of Sciences of Azerbaijan.
+The structure features an entrance supported by wooden columns and topped with a thatched roof, which probably extended over the entire complex.
+The circular structure, marked by numerous holes, indicates a diameter of around 15 meters.
+According to the archaeologists, evidence of burning, along with the remains of bowls and glasses made from black burnished ceramics found throughout the excavation area, suggests that the archaeological site was used for food preparation and consumption.